rnabioco/rbi-website/content/education/informatics-fellows/office-hours/index.md

 ## Office Hours

-The RBI Informatics fellows hold weekly RBI office hours on Thursdays from 1-4 PM.
+The RBI Informatics fellows hold weekly RBI office hours over Zoom on Thursdays from 1-4 PM.
 These office hours were initiated to allow investigators across campus to ask questions about the design, execution, and analysis of RNA-related sequencing experiments.

-**Office hours are held in RC1 South room 9101 (in the fishbowl)**

-### 1-2pm open for walk-in help

-### 2-3pm 15 min scheduled meetings

-Due to demand we have set aside scheduled time for meetings.
-Please email us to reserve a time slot.
-We have scheduled these times to be 15 minutes, but can be extended depending on availability.

-### 3-4pm single cell RNA-seq experimental design consultations

-These times are reserved for meetings to discuss experimental design related to single cell RNA-seq.
-Please email us to schedule a time.

 ## Current Availability

-{{% alert note %}}
-**Please email <rbi.fellows@cuanschutz.edu> to schedule a consulation**
-{{% /alert %}}

-The calendar below displays our current availabilty.
-To be added to the calendar you must email us.

-<iframe src="https://calendar.google.com/calendar/embed?showPrint=0&amp;showTabs=0&amp;showCalendars=0&amp;mode=AGENDA&amp;height=400&amp;wkst=1&amp;bgcolor=%23ffffff&amp;src=ajiqgsg27g5215mj18ljidbsrk%40group.calendar.google.com&amp;color=%23B1365F&amp;ctz=America%2FDenver" style="border:solid 1px #777" width="700" height="400" frameborder="0" scrolling="no"></iframe>
+Please schedule time with us using the calendly app below.
+Provide a brief description of your question(s) so that we can try to pair you with the most suitable informatics fellow.

+<div class="calendly-inline-widget" data-url="https://calendly.com/rbi-informatics-fellows/office-hours" style="min-width:320px;height:630px;"></div>
+<script type="text/javascript" src="https://assets.calendly.com/assets/external/widget.js"></script>

+## Contact info:

+Questions?
+The RBI fellows can be reached at <rbi.fellows@ucdenver.edu>.